Nvidia RTX 2080 and 2080 Ti review — Fake it until you make it

 If we look at prices before the model numbers, it seems like the upcoming RTX 2070 is a replacement for the GTX 1080.
 And the RTX 2080 is the replacement for the GTX 1080 Ti.
 And the RTX 2080 Ti is a replacement for the GTX Titan Xp.

 But if that’s the case, the performance gains aren’t quite as impressive.
 The 2080 is more powerful than the 1080 Ti, but only by 16 percent.
 Meanwhile, it is $100 more expensive at the moment.
-Even when you can get a 2080 for $700, however, that 16-percent bump is well below Nvidia’s traditional 25-percent generation-on-generation gain for its cards.
+Even when you can get a 2080 for $700, however, that 16 percent bump is well below Nvidia’s traditional 25 percent generation-on-generation gain for its cards.

 So you are paying more or the same as the equivalent last-gen card, but you aren’t getting an equivalent boost to performance.